 The Graduate Business Conference (GBC) 2013 marked not only the 30th anniversary of the Graduate Business Forum (GBF), but also the 3rd year that an Alumni Summit is convened.
-For this momentous milestone, the GBC ventured onto the Indian subcontinent, where more than 60 current delegates, 11 alumni and the GBF team converged at the Indian School of Business in Hyderabad for five days packed with keynote speeches, panel discussions, breakout sessions, company visits, cultural parties and the meeting of friends, old and new.
+For this momentous milestone, the GBC ventured onto the Indian subcontinent, where student delegates, alumni and the GBF team converged at the Indian School of Business in Hyderabad for five days packed with keynote speeches, panel discussions, breakout sessions, company visits, cultural parties and the meeting of friends, old and new.

 The GBF-Alumni at the Gala Dinner and GBC-Awards After Party